curiousML/curiousml.github.io/README.md

 **Short description:** Insurance and financial institutions amass substantial volumes of unstructured data on a daily basis.
 However, effectively managing this extensive data presents numerous challenges within the field of machine learning and model transparency : (1) the existing manual tagging approach by experts is inefficient for handling large volumes and near-real-time information; and (2) the data may contain biased information, raising ethical concerns and making it unsuitable for use.
 To address these issues, there is a critical need for the implementation of a precise (in terms of **prediction**), cost-effective (in terms of **labeling**), and ethical (in terms of **transparency and fairness**) learning system within the insurance and finance sector.
 This thesis is dedicated to resolving these challenges, offering a comprehensive solution to improve data management and ensure compliance.

-**2018 - 2022:** over 4 years of industry experience in Data Science in the Datalab of [Société Générale](https://particuliers.societegenerale.fr/) Insurance with [Marc JUILLARD](https://www.researchgate.net/profile/Marc_Juillard).
+**2018 - 2022:** over 4 years of industry experience in Data Science in the Datalab of [Société Générale](https://particuliers.societegenerale.fr/) Insurance.

 **Short description:** I specialize in textual data analysis, emphasizing fairness and transparency in machine learning models.
 My responsibilities include **overseeing various statistical projects**, such as online learning, semi-supervised learning, transparency in deep learning models, and computer vision.
 I played a crucial role in **deploying machine learning models for insurance scoring**, covering habitation (MRH) and automotive (Auto) domains.
 Furthermore, I actively contributed to implementing ETL tools and remain involved in constructing a streamlined End-to-End ML orchestration pipeline, utilizing MLOps tools like Git (Github/Gitlab), MLflow, Kedro, CICD / automated tests ...